RokoMijic/Base1024/README.md

 The pool of characters is currently 1202 and not finalized - more analysis is required to cut unsuitable characters from the pool, or potentially add new ones.
 It is not recommended to use this project right now.

+Initial pool of 1202 unicode characters in the 0000-FFFF range chosen for

+- wide compatibility
+- no emojis
+- no characters that are too dark
+- no characters that are too wide or too narrow, too short or too tall
+- no common modern languages except greek

 Base4096 is a possible extention of this project, likely with a nonoverlapping set.